 There are two ways of giving a POA from abroad.
 These are;

-- After you make an appointment over the internet, you can go to the Turkish consulate in your country and give a POA, the process is exactly as described above for POA given from within Turkey.
+- After you make an appointment over the internet, you can go to the Turkish consulate in your country and give a POA, the process is exactly as described above for a POA given from within Turkey.
 Then you mail it to your proxy in Turkey.Some European countries have a Turkish consulate in more than one city.
 In Middle Eastern countries there may be a Turkish consulate respectively embassy in their capital cities.

-- This second option works only for the countries that have an apostille agreement with Turkey.
+- This second option works only for countries with an apostille agreement with Turkey.
 You can go to a notary office in your country to issue a POA, then you take your POA to a competent authority, district governorate, municipality, etc. to make an apostille.
 Afterwards, you post the documents to Turkey, and the documents must be taken to a notary office in Turkey for notarized translations, the critical point is some POAs are valid only with photos.
 Please ask your local notary to add your picture to this POA as demanded.

 V. Cost of Power of Attorney in Turkey

 The cost of giving a POA depends on the length of the document that contains the POA.
 Notary offices have certain prices for word character numbers, the price is calculated after the POA is written.

-Additionally, costs differ with regard to the nature of the power given.
+Additionally, costs differ like the power given.
 Price typically ranges from 260 to 3000 TL.
 This price does not cover the costs for a certified translator.
 Certified translators again charge per page, usually for one page around 85 to 150 TL.